jesimone57/sql_music_examples/README.md

 INSERT INTO song VALUES(37,13,'A Day in the Life', 5.65);

 show tables;
 </pre>

-### Usage Notes for the Database exercises
+### Usage Notes for the Database Exercises

-* There is no particular order to these queries.
+* There is no particular order to these SQL query exercises.
 * Some are more difficult than others.
 * Some will require knowing how to create sub-selects with temp tables.
 * All will require knowledge of how to join the tables using the PK and FK.
 * Knowledge of both inner joins and outer joins is required.
 * The solution SQL queries to the database exercises are located inside this repository.
+* The correct query responses are provided below.

 ### Database exercises